Konrad von Wallenrode: Early life

 Konrad came from a family with a rich knightly tradition that had its roots in Franconia.
 He joined the Teutonic Order ca. 1370.
 Grand Master Winrich von Kniprode named him Komtur of Schlochau (Człuchów) in 1377, but his real career did not begin until Conrad Zöllner von Rothenstein became Grand Master in 1382.

 After the death of Kuno von Hattenstein, Konrad became Grand Marshal and Komtur of Königsberg.
 He was chiefly tasked with organizing crusades against the Grand Duchy of Lithuania, and became quite adept at it.
 He became Komtur of Marienburg (Malbork) and Grosskomtur of the Teutonic Order in 1387.
 Zöllner died in 1390, and it seemed only a matter of time before Konrad would become the next Grand Master.
 However, he encountered great opposition from Walrabe von Scharffenberg, Komtur of Danzig (Gdańsk).
-It was not until August 20, 1391, that Wallenrode became grand master, thanks to the support of two electors, Siegfried Walpot von Bassenheim and Rüdiger von Elner, the Komturs of Elbing (Elbląg) and Tuchel (Tuchola), respectively.
+It was not until 12 March 1391 O.S. that Wallenrode became grand master, thanks to the support of two electors, Siegfried Walpot von Bassenheim and Rüdiger von Elner, the Komturs of Elbing (Elbląg) and Tuchel (Tuchola), respectively.